khwang0/2017F-COMP3111/ProjectSpec.md

 ## Milestone 3 (Due: 20 Nov 2017):
 Student should submit:
 *	A bitbucket repository containing their code.
+*	Rational of change of architecture design, if any
 *	A LINE bot account ID that allows TA to test and grade.
 *	Test suites and the result.
 *	Documentation of their code (Javadoc)
+*   Evident of using project management software (e.g. Trello)
 *	Evident of fulfillment of the proposed feature
 *	Evident of fulfillment of the new client’s requirement